gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 * Don't request more than one node per job.
 That means you would be managing inter-node inter-process communication yourself. (e.g. message passing).
 Instead, just submit more jobs
 * If :code:`<log_dir>` is mistyped, the job will not run.
 Double check that location before you submit.
+* There may be an optional shebang line at the start of the file, but no blank or other lines between the beginning and the :code:`#SBATCH` lines
 * None of the SLURM settings can access environment variables.
 If you want to set a value (e.g. the log directory) dynamically, you'll need to dynamically generate the SLURM file.
+* SLURM does not support using environment variables in :code:`#SBATCH` lines in scripts.
+If you wish to use environment variables to set such values, you must pass them to the :code:`sbatch` command directly (e.g. :code:`sbatch --output=$SOMEWHERE/out slurm_script.sh`)

 Partitions
 ^^^^^^^^^^